Information for term Global Architecture + Design

 *** homestay includes two meals daily; no meals are included for students in the Residencia option

-† for students in residencia; homestay students should budget $1,150 per semester for meals not included in fees
+† For students in residencia or shared apartment; homestay students should budget $ 1400 for meals not included in fees

 †† round-trip based on U.S. East Coast departure